-These 5 customer churn predication mistakes are costing you
+These five customer churn prediction mistakes are costing you

 Customer churn prediction is hard—we get it.
 Especially when you consider most customers don't tell you when they're unhappy.